 In these cases, the incorrect or estimated DOB is reported on the child’s foreign record of birth and becomes part of the USCIS record.
 Once in the United States, parents may obtain medical evidence indicating that the DOB on the foreign record of birth and the USCIS record is incorrect and they may choose to obtain evidence of a corrected DOB from the state of residence.

-USCIS will issue a Certificate of Citizenship with the corrected DOB in cases where the applicant, or if the applicant is under age 18, the parent or legal guardian has obtained a state-issued document from the child’s state of residence with a corrected DOB.
+USCIS issues a Certificate of Citizenship with the corrected DOB in cases where the applicant (or if the applicant is under age 18, the parent or legal guardian) has obtained a state-issued document from the child’s state of residence with a corrected DOB.
 A state-issued document includes a:

 Certificate recognizing the foreign birth;

 Other similar state vital record issued by the child’s state of residence.